joedougherty/sqlite3_concurrent_writes_test_suite/README.md

         assert row_count() == 10100

-This could certainly be done without `pytest`, but I find the conventions make nice to follow.
+This could certainly be done without `pytest`, but I find the conventions make it nice to follow.

 ### Conclusion: Will it Do the Trick? ###